What is cloud network security?

 Leveraging the open-source Zeek® network monitoring platform, Corelight helps its customers harvest rich insights from their cloud network data that exist beyond CSP’s native security tools.
 Zeek’s conn.log provides essential data about every network connection and the CSP control plane data to dramatically reduce the time and effort SOCs spend correlating telemetry, especially in multi-cloud deployments.

-Corelight’s Open NDR bolsters cloud network security through a broad array of threat intelligence and insights into traffic, including:
+Corelight’s Open NDR bolsters cloud security through a broad array of threat intelligence and insights into traffic, including:

 - Encrypted Traffic Collection.
 Most cloud traffic (including attacker traffic) is now encrypted.
 Rather than depending on decryption, which can be impractical for privacy reasons as well as expensive, Corelight’s platform includes an Encrypted Traffic Collection (ETC) that bundles observable traffic data, such as timestamps and packet sizes, with protocol data and behavior.
 ETC includes collections for VPN, SSH, RDP and other encrypted connections.